-In the History of Film Music, students will learn about different techniques composers use to write music for the musical scores that accompany a movie.
-The class will observe how these techniques were modified and evolved over time by watching at least one movie from every decade, starting in the 1930's and going to present day, and studying how the music affects what is happening on screen in each film.
-The class will study at least one jazz-based score, one movie with a soundtrack made up of preexisting music, and one foreign-language film.
-By the end of the semester students will understand how the music in movies is essential in creating mood and atmosphere while manipulating the emotions of the viewers, and students will have a firm grasp on the techniques composers use to achieve different results.
+In the History of Film Music 1, students will learn about different techniques composers use to write music for the musical scores that accompany a movie.
+The class will observe how these techniques were modified and evolved over time by watching a few movies from different decades, starting with silent cinema in the 1920s and going through the Hays Code era up to the New Hollywood Revolution in the late 1960s.
+The class will also branch out to foreign-language films to study the different approaches to film scoring, as well as the method of using pre-existing music to fill a soundtrack.
+By the end of the semester, students will understand how the music in movies is essential in creating mood and atmosphere while manipulating the emotions of the viewers, and students will have a firm understanding of techniques composers have used to achieve different results, and how those techniques have evolved over time.